rafugafu/PyTkTerm/README.md

 # About
-This is a full, real, standalone terminal inside a tkinter `Text` widget.
+This is a full, real, standalone terminal emulator inside a tkinter `Text` widget.
 It is the same as [PyNotes'](https://github.com/rafugafu/pynotes) integrated terminal, with a few modifications to make it completely standalone (removed `utils.show` messages and some references to `state`), affecting no behavior.
 # Specifications
 ## Constructor
 `Terminal(master, command=None, endmessage=None, nocolor=False, *args, **kwargs)`